Current Neurosurgery Residents

 Darshan Shastri, MD

-Darshan Shastri is a sixth year neurosurgery resident who grew up in New Jersey.
-He went to Johns Hopkins University and attained a Bachelor’s degree in Neuroscience.
+Darshan Shastri is one of our chief residents.
+He grew up in New Jersey, then attended Johns Hopkins University and attained a Bachelor’s degree in Neuroscience.
 He obtained his Master’s Degree in Medical Sciences from Boston University and attained his medical degree from Rutgers New Jersey Medical School.
 He was elected to Alpha Omega Alpha Honor Society as a junior and received the Merck Award for Academic Excellence for graduating at the top of his class.
 Dr. Shastri is one of the neuroendovascular fellows for 2021-2022, an enfolded fellowship with UNC Neurosurgery that he will complete during his PGY5 year.
 His interest is in cerebrovascular and endovascular neurosurgery and he has published research on hemodynamics of aneurysm formation as well as various endovascular therapies.

 He has an interest in furthering resident education and has worked to create transition to intern year and PGY-2 handbooks as well as working to secure a grant funding anastomosis training microscopes for all residents in the program to practice microsurgical techniques at home.
 Outside of work Dr. Shastri loves spending time with his wife and their rescue dog, Queso.